Tracing Images Made Easy!

 Click the checkmark once you’re happy with your basic trace!

-Step 3: Clean Up Your Trace in Adobe Capture CC
+Step 3: Clean Up Your Trace

 From here we edit!
 I cropped the image a little bit, used the eraser tool to clean it up, and used the smoothing tool to, well, smooth out the edges!
 It still needs a bit of work but now it’ll be much easier to edit.
 Click the arrow in the upper righthand corner to save your vector.
 If you use Adobe products like Illustrator, you can save it to your library and access it in all your programs!
 If you don’t use Adobe products, never fear!